 When a mother is breastfeeding a child who is to be placed using a child protection care agreement, ensure arrangements for the mother to continue breastfeeding the child are negotiated and documented in the agreement.
 (Refer to Procedure 5 Support the breastfeeding of a child in care.)

-Obtain consent from both parents to place a child
+Obtain consent from all of the child's parents to place a child

-When placing a child using a child protection care agreement, Child Safety will seek the consent of both parents.
+When placing a child using a child protection care agreement, Child Safety will seek the consent of all of the child's parents.
 This is required regardless of the living arrangements for the child.

 Note